What is Speech Therapy?

 What is Occupational Therapy?

-Occupational therapy combines the art and science of providing and directing activities that serve to restore and enhance performance of skills needed for functional daily living.
-The occupational therapist uses a variety of tasks and exercises in the areas of self-care, work and play to increase functional independence, enhance development, and prevent disability.
+Occupational therapy combines the art and science of providing and directing activities that serve to restore and enhance the performance of skills needed for functional daily living.
+The occupational therapist uses a variety of tasks and exercises in the areas of self-care, work, and play to increase functional independence, enhance development, and prevent disability.
 The task or the environment may be adapted to promote maximum independence and improve quality of life.

 What is an Occupational Therapy Evaluation?

 An occupational therapy evaluation will assess a child's gross motor, fine motor, visual motor, visual perceptual, handwriting, daily living, and sensory processing skills.
 The use of standardized assessment tools, non-standardized assessment tools, parent interviews, and clinical observations will be used to assess the child's performance.